 And I'm the type of person that if I don't HAVE to do something the hard way, I certainly won't.

-Anyway, Ella is here and beautiful.
-Her full name is Eleanor Grace, she weighed 8 lbs 10 oz and measured 20 inches, and has some dark blonde peach fuzz gracing her head.
+Anyway, The Baby is here and beautiful.
+She weighed 8 lbs 10 oz and measured 20 inches, and has some dark blonde peach fuzz gracing her head.

 She eats like a champion and has already gained a pound, 2.5 weeks after birth.
 She is relatively content, but get mad easily and quickly and goes to a full scream (no in-between warning cries) in 0.5 seconds flat.
 She turns a bright red when she screams, which makes her blonde eyebrows show up really well.